-- mesial temporal lobe atrophy (particularly hippocampus and entorhinal cortex)
+- mesial temporal lobe atrophy (particularly the hippocampus, entorhinal cortex and perirhinal cortex) 10

 - temporoparietal cortical atrophy

-Additionally, and particularly relevant to posterior cortical atrophy or early onset Alzheimer disease, is the presence of parietal atrophy.
-This is often best seen on the interhemispheric surface of the parietal lobe (see neurodegenerative MRI brain: an approach) by examining the posterior cingulate sulcal and parietooccipital sulcal size and degree of atrophy of the precuneus and cortical surface of the parietal lobe.
+Additionally, and particularly relevant to posterior cortical atrophy or early-onset Alzheimer disease, is the presence of parietal/precuneus atrophy.
+This is often best seen on the interhemispheric surface of the parietal lobe (see neurodegenerative MRI brain: an approach) by examining the posterior cingulate sulcal and parieto-occipital sulcal size and degree of atrophy of the precuneus and cortical surface of the parietal lobe.
 This has also been combined into a scoring system (see posterior atrophy score of parietal atrophy a.k.a.
 Koedam score).

 SPECT and PET are able to detect regional hypoperfusion/hypometabolism in a biparietal and bitemporal distribution, while amyloid and tau agents accumulated in the grey matter and medial temporal lobes respectively 19.

-18F-fluorodeoxyglucose (FDG) PET typically shows bilateral temporoparietal, precuneus and posterior cingulate hypometabolism which is usually symmetric.
+F-18 fluorodeoxyglucose (FDG) PET typically shows bilateral temporoparietal, precuneus and posterior cingulate hypometabolism which is usually symmetric.
 Uptake may be asymmetric in the early stages.
-The anterior cingulate, visual cortex (eyes should be kept open while scanning to avoid the pitfall of hypometabolism in the visual cortex), basal ganglia, thalami, occipital lobes and cerebellum are usually spared.
+The anterior cingulate, visual cortex (provided the eyes were kept open during uptake time), basal ganglia, thalami, occipital lobes and cerebellum are usually spared.
 Classically, even late in the disease, the sensorimotor cortices are relatively spared 10.
 Frontal lobes may be involved in late stage 7.

-Newer PET agents that bind tau proteins are being investigated (e.g. 18F-flortaucipir, trade name Tavid) which result in increased activity in the expected locations of deposition in Alzheimer disease (hippocampus, entorhinal cortex and temporal and parietal cortex) 7,10.
+Newer PET agents that bind tau proteins in neurofibrillary tangles are being investigated (e.g. 18F-flortaucipir, trade name Tavid) which result in increased activity in the expected locations of deposition in Alzheimer disease (hippocampus, entorhinal cortex and temporal and parietal cortex) 7,10.
 They correlate to the severity of dementia/cognitive impairment but are, however, not specific to Alzheimer disease and will also deposit in other tauopathies (e.g. chronic traumatic encephalopathy and progressive supranuclear palsy) 10,19.